zapal-tech/matrix-stack/README.md

  * No fancy config management (eg ansible), just env vars and templates
  * No fancy secret management (stored in plaintext on disk)
  * No UDP traffic or TURN for LiveKit (all traffic is tunnelled over TCP for simplicity)
- * No integration manager, integrations, or identity lookup server
+ * No push server, integration manager, integrations, or identity lookup server

 For production-grade Matrix from Element, please see https://element.io/server-suite (ESS).